YingDynastY/ESP_8266-Arduino/README.md

 # ESP_8266-Arduino

-This is the source include following founction
+This is the source include following founctions

 1.Connect the Internet through ESP8266